 Association chapters used the Projects-in-a-Box in their extracurricular programs, during a lunchtime seminar series and as part of National Primary Care Day and National Primary Care Week.

-The Association also used grant funds from the Robert Wood Johnson Foundation (RWJF) to assist Association chapters with implementation of local projects based on Projects-in-a-Box.
+The Association also used grant funds from RWJF to assist Association chapters with implementation of local projects based on Projects-in-a-Box.
 Six $1,000 grants were awarded to Association chapters at the following institutions:

 - Brown University